fkooman/put/README.md

-# PHP Unit Testing For the Insane
+# PHP Unit Testing for Minimalists

 So, after attending a presentation on PHP and mocking I started evaluating whether or not I actually need PHPUnit.
 It seems the only functions I use are